MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-## Update the Program.cs file to create instances of the "BankCustomer" class
+## Update the Program.cs file to create instances of the BankCustomer class

 In this task, you update the Program.cs file to create instances of the `BankCustomer` class and run the app to verify that the instances are created successfully.